Gankare/Starlitseas_Dokumentation/README.md

 ![](/Assets/WhaleFade.gif)

 ### Blowhole water effect:
-When stepping on a blowwhales hole, the player gets shoot up giving a speed boost.
+When stepping on a blowwhales hole, the player gets shot up giving a speed boost.
 I added sound and made a water material to the boost for more of a feel.

 I set the material the players screen for two secomds when steeping on the hole:
 ![](/Assets/BlowholeWaterEffect_Script.png)